-Most wireless speaker kits come with three main audio parts: a transmitter and two receivers, along with AC adapters and wires for each adapter.
+Most WS kits come with three main audio parts: a transmitter and two receivers, along with AC adapters and wires for each adapter.

 We continue our wireless setup using these audio pieces.

-Link the transmitter to your sound-system amplifier using the cables that included in the wireless speaker kit.
+Link the transmitter to your sound-system amplifier using the cables included in the wireless speaker kit.

-Plug the cable provided in the kit to the ‘Out or Stereo Out’ port on the back of your sound system.
+Connect the included cable to the rear of your sound system’s ‘Out or Stereo Out’ connection.
 Then, link the other end into the transmitter.

 Remove existing speaker wires from one of the audio devices.
 Then, use one of the receiver cables included in the kit to connect the receiver and speaker.

-Next, connect the AC adapter cables by plugging one end into a power source and the other wire into the back of the receiver.
+Next, connect the AC adapter cables by plugging one end into a power source and the other wire into the receiver’s back.
 You’ll notice that the power light on the receiver flashes on and starts blinking.